OpenSecEd/foundations/security/README.md

 -   to *understand* the what security is generally about.

-*Reading:* You should read Gollmann’s chapter on “Foundations of Computer Security” (Gollmann 2011 Chap.
-3).
-There he attempts at a definition of Computer Security and related terms, confidentiality, integrity, and availability, which we need for our treatment of the topic.
-Anderson also covers this in Chapter 1 of (Anderson 2008).
-He also treats a wider area than just *computer* security, which is good for us, he covers many aspects of security in different examples.
+*Reading:* You should read

+-   Chapter 3, “Foundations of Computer Security” of (Gollmann 2011).
+    There Gollmann attempts at a definition of Computer Security and related terms, confidentiality, integrity, and availability, which we need for our treatment of the topic.

+-   Chapter 1 of (Anderson 2008).
+Anderson treats a wider area than just *computer* security, which is good for us, he covers many aspects of security in different examples.

 Anderson, Ross J. 2008. *Security Engineering: A Guide to Building Dependable Distributed Systems*.
 2nd ed.
 Indianapolis, IN: Wiley.